the-teachingRSE-project/competencies/competencies.md

 most of the skills contained in the SD2-SD7 categories apply to all RSEs.
 A significant difference compared to the framework proposed in this paper is the absence of skills related to research or communication.
+Noteworthy is already now the level of detail in their skill tree which is more similar to @subsec:examplemaster.

 Also looking at pathways and how different skills are related, the UNIVERSE-HPC project [@UNIVERSEHPC], funded under the UK's ExCALIBUR